How to Create a Travel Blog in 1 Hour and Make Money On It

 You should be special in something, just being another travel blogger won’t allow you to make money on it.
 You can be specialized in your region.
-You don’t really have to travel to be a travel blogger.
+Furthermore, you don’t really have to travel to be a travel blogger.
 You can review great places in your hometown that you know very well.
 Giving something beyond the list of the most typical attractions is necessary to have readers.
 You can share some insider tips and tell about places that only locals know about.

 Some other words can be about you.
 The difference between a website and a blog is personality.
 The blog is about you.
 So, you could include your name (Roman in my case), traits, what kind of traveler are you, and so on.

 Having a list of such words, think of their combinations as your future blog name.
 Check the best ones in your web browser.
-Just type in ‘AmsterdamGuide.com’, ‘AmsterdamExplorer.com’ and others.
+Just type in ‘AmsterdamGuide.com’, ‘AmsterdamExplorer.com’, and others.
 Check the ones that are free.
 Amsterdam Guide redirected to Amsterdam.info website, while Amsterdam Explorer is on sale.

 You can ask them, how much is it, but it may be very expensive.
 Better, search for some free domain name.